cscheid/cscheid.net/courses/spr15/cs444/lectures/week1.md

 # CS444/544: Data Visualization

 Welcome to CS444/CS544, Data Visualization.
 In this course, you will learn how, and why, to create data visualizations.
 Pay attention to this document: *it serves as the syllabus for the course*.

+A "visualization" is a visual representation of something we are interested in.

+It's *visual*: we will consume them with our eyes, and so it is essential for us to know how our eyes work --- and, more importantly, the parts of our brains.
+And it's also *representation*: we get to choose what the representation will be, and so we need to understand what happens when we make different choices.
+We also will worry about primarily about *data* visualization: we want to understand

-Good data visualization requires a mix of perceptual psychology, mathematics, and computer science.
+Good data visualization involves perceptual psychology, mathematics, and computer science.
 This makes our subject uniquely challenging: sometimes the way our eyes work stands in way of applying some beautiful result from computer science.
 Sometimes